ChartIQ/Charting-Library---Android-Sample-App-Legacy/README.md

 ## Getting started

-See the [Starting on Mobile: Android - Legacy](https://documentation.chartiq.com/tutorial-Starting%20on%20Android%20-%20Legacy.html) tutorial for instructions on compiling the application and using the native SDK.
+See the [Getting Started on Mobile: Android - Legacy](https://documentation.chartiq.com/tutorial-Starting%20on%20Android%20-%20Legacy.html) tutorial for instructions on compiling the application and using the native SDK.

 ## API documentation